mklugmpa/makehaus-js/README.md

 You can do pretty cool things with Tiles!
 Depending on what is present on your Chain, if started, the `AutoAnimate` module will animate an Encoder Tile, a Fader Tile and a Button Tile in the following manner:

-1. Pressing and Releasing any Encoder will cycle colours on the LED Buttons
+1. Pressing and Releasing any Encoder will cycle colors on the LED Buttons
 2. Turning Encoders right and left will move Motor Faders up and down

 ```javascript